MMOU: A Massive Multi-Task Omni Understanding and Reasoning Benchmark for Long and Complex Real-World Videos: Results and Discussion

 \section{Results and Discussion}

-In \Cref{tab:domain_duration_eval}, we present results on the MMOU benchmark on 20+ open- and closed-source audio-visual MLLMs, LVLMs, LALMs, and text-only LLMs.
+In \Cref{tab:domain_duration_eval}, we present results on the MMOU test-subset on 20+ open- and closed-source audio-visual MLLMs, LVLMs, LALMs, and text-only LLMs.
+In \Cref{tab:testmini_overall}, we present results on test-mini-subset.
 Proprietary closed-source Gemini 2.5 Pro~\citep{google2023gemini} establishes itself as the strongest baseline with an overall accuracy of 64.2\% across diverse video domains (sports, news, travel, etc.) and durations (short, medium, and long).
 Compared to the performance of other open-source audio-visual multimodal models (e.g., Qwen3Omni and OmniVinci), which experience a relative drop in performance of more than 24.7\%, we hypothesize the relatively strong performance of Gemini to pre-training on YouTube videos.
 Even the state-of-the-art models fall well short of human-level performance of 84.3\% posing fundamental challenges to joint audio-visual perception and reasoning.